 See page 39 for information about facilities at Bullingdon Road.
-Students attend Masterclasses with visiting artists and Ruskin tutors, which are programmed specifically for the MFA and take place across the year, including three days dedicated to professional development.
-Additional group and individual sessions are held with MFA faculty to help prepare students for submission of the three components of the final assessment: the Extended Text, digital Portfolio of Studio Practice, and Final Exhibition.
-Students' Final Exhibition, submitted and examined in June, opens to the public as the MFA Degree Show, which is conceived and coordinated collectively by MFA students with support from tutors, studio staff, and MFA faculty.
+Students attend Masterclasses with visiting artists and Ruskin tutors, which are programmed specifically for the MFA and take place across the year.
+Workshops are scheduled to support students in gaining specific technical knowledge and skills.
+Group and individual sessions are held with the Course Leader to help prepare students for submission of the three components of the final assessment: the Extended Text, digital Portfolio of Studio Practice, and Final Exhibition.
+Students' Final Exhibition, submitted and examined in June, opens to the public as the MFA Degree Show, which is conceived and coordinated collectively by MFA students with support from MFA tutors and staff, studio staff, and technicians.
 Course components SELF-DIRECTED RESEARCH AND PRACTICE The most significant point of reference for each student is their self-directed research and artistic production.
 The curriculum is designed to foster studious enquiry into the forms, meanings, knowledges and experiences that emerge from the production of a body of artistic works, and to assist students in recognizing the questions, ideas or themes that motivate their practice.
 Students present their studio work to academic staff and peers on a regular basis in tutorials, practice seminars and studio crits.
 These forums allow students to engage in processes of reflective assessment in order to analyse chosen working methods and see how their research is progressing, and to build a critical framework to situate and speak about their work.
 Students are encouraged to understand their work contextually and to discuss its underpinnings in relation to theoretical and historical trajectories, with a view to generating informed meanings within a range of contexts.
 See pages 12 - 14 for MFA teaching and learning strategy and learning outcomes.

 See page 9 for more information about the Final Exhibition and Degree Show.